Kethanvr/Kethanvr/README.md

 An AI-powered development platform that doesn't suck.
 Clean interface, real-time preview, and AI assistance that actually helps instead of getting in your way.
 Still working on making it perfect, but it's getting there!

 *Built with: React, Remix, TypeScript, CodeMirror 6, and some AI magic*

-### 🤖 **[Shūn.AI](https://ai.kethanvr.me)** - The future of AI (hopefully)

-This is my moonshot project - pushing AI boundaries and seeing what's possible.
-It's in early stages, but I'm excited about where it's heading.
-Advanced problem-solving is just the beginning.

-*Built with: Next.js, TypeScript, ShadCN, and big dreams*

-### 🛡️ **Security Tools** - Because cybersecurity is fascinating

-Built a couple of penetration testing tools: a [Smart Wordlist Generator](https://github.com/Kethanvr/WordList) and an [Nmap GUI Toolkit](https://github.com/Kethanvr/Nmap).
-These are for the ethical hackers out there who want better tools for security assessments.

-*Note: These are educational tools for authorized testing only!*

 ### 🧠 **[TherapEase](https://therapease.kethanvr.me)** - Mental health support that's accessible